 The Spanish program in our school has been a successful program for the past six years.
 The GESFL Model Program at Lake Forest Hills began in the 2000-2001 school year.
 It was partially funded by a grant through the Georgia Department of Education and is now fully funded by the Richmond County Board of Education.
-Students in kindergarten through fifth grade receive instruction for 45 minutes twice a week by certified Spanish-speaking teachers.
-The curriculum follows the National Standards for Foreign Language and the state mandated QCC objectives for foreign languages.
+Students in kindergarten through fifth grade receive instruction for 30 minutes daily by certified Spanish-speaking teachers.
+The curriculum follows the National Standards for Foreign Language and the state-mandated QCC objectives for foreign languages.
 Students have the opportunity to participate in foreign language competitions locally and statewide.
 They also participate in extracurricular activities.
 In 2001, the Center for Applied Linguistics in Washington, D. C. evaluated Georgia's ESFL Model Program as the best in the country.
 Our students are asked to participate in community activities.
-We eagerly await Spanish Night each year!
-We appreciate the support from our BOE to be able to provide this high-quality instructional component for our LFH students!!!
+We appreciate the support from our BOE!!!